cryotato/cryotato.github.io/_posts/2023-08-18-pictophenomes.md

   </tbody>
 </table>

-Because of the sheer amount of phonetic blocks I choose to preserve here, it'd probably be more interesting to construct them into their own character blocks in writing like was originally proposed, but either way Hangul was quite literally designed to be put next to Hanzi and I'm just quite happy with it from a purely aesthetic standpoint
+Because of the sheer amount of phonetic blocks I choose to preserve here, it'd probably be more interesting to construct them into their own character blocks in writing like was originally proposed, but either way Hangul was quite literally designed to be put next to Hanzi and I'm just quite happy with it from a purely æsϑetic standpoint

+***

+ï ϑink at ϑ'end of ϑ'day all of ϑis just reflects ϑ'alienation ï experienced growing up unable to speak to my blood relatives

 Be free my fellow linguacel~